-When a user does opt in to receive SMS from you, it must be for a designated campaign, e.g. a giveaway, an event, etc. When you launch a new campaign, you must obtain a new opt-in.
+When a user does opt in to receive SMS from you, it must be for a designated campaign, e.g., a specific giveaway, a one-time event, etc. When you launch a new campaign, you must obtain a new opt-in.

 Twilio has a convenient online resource listing SMS regulations.
-You can search by country a view compliance recommendations.
+You can search by country to view relevant compliance recommendations.

 This also offers the benefit of keeping your messaging channels integrated via one platform and your contacts residing in a single marketing database.
 It supports designing for a seamless cross-channel, cross-device customer journey.

 Autopilot offers 4 communication types to create interactive drip campaigns (customer journeys) with:

 - In-app messaging (no log in required) (This is a personalized, unobtrusive pop-up that appears on your website. it's about the size of a live chat feature.)

 - Personalized email (The subject can be personalized too.)

 By "interactive" I mean that you can design your user journeys so that each successive automated message (online or offline) received by a prospect/customer depends on how they interacted with the preceding message.
 This is smart behavior-based marketing.